 Seniors Sought for Philabundance Food Program

 Philabundance distributes food boxes for low-income seniors who qualify.
-For more information about the program, call the Philabundance Food Help Line at 800-319-Food (3663 or visit the program website.
+For more information, call the Philabundance Food Help Line at 800-319-Food-3663 or visit the program website.

 Dog licenses are available at the Treasurer’s office at the County Government Center in Media, or applications can be filled out and downloaded from the County website and mailed in with the fee; the license will be returned via mail.
 More information.
 For more information on pets and lost animals look here.